Some links in this post may be affiliate links

 Cattleya Orchids (Corsage Orchids) are non-toxic to both humans and pets as indicated by ASPCA.
 They are safe to grow indoors.

-If you are looking to add this beauty to your collection, Cattleya Orchids are available online at Etsy.
-Buy Cattleya Orchids online from Etsy.
+If you are looking to add this beauty to your collection, Cattleya Orchids are available online at Etsy (Link to Etsy).

-Cattleya Orchids (Corsage Orchids) require bright, indirect light away from direct sunshine, warm and humid conditions and moderately moist, fertile, orchid soil coupled with regular feeding during the growing season inorder to thrive.
+Cattleya Orchids (Corsage Orchids) require bright indirect light, average warmth of 15-290C, humidity of 50-55% and moderately moist, fertile, orchid potting soil coupled with monthly feeding during the growing season to thrive.

 Catts need regular pruning to keep them neat and tidy and also promote blooming.
 Repotting is only need when they overgrow the current pot or when the potting medium is completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.